-The Group manages foreign exchange rate fluctuation risks by applying cash flow hedges, and an ineffective portion may occur when the volume of hedged items is lower than the hedged amount.
+The Group manages foreign exchange rate fluctuation risks by applying hedge accounting, and an ineffective portion may occur when the volume of hedged items is lower than the hedged amount.
 The ineffective portion of the hedges is recognized in the income statement and included in other financial income (expense).
 Hedge effectiveness is measured using the hypothetical derivative method for cash flow hedges.
+In 2021, there was no actual ineffectiveness reported for any hedge accounting relationships, or hedging relationships for which hedge accounting is no longer applied.
 In 2020, there were hedging relationships to which hedge accounting was applied but was subsequently discontinued due to the forecast transactions becoming improbable.
-In 2019, there were no actual ineffectiveness being reported for any hedge accounting relationships, or hedging relationships for which hedge accounting is no longer applied.

 The table below shows fair values and nominal amounts of derivative financial instruments, including a range of the timing of the nominal amounts of the hedging instruments, which are designated as hedging instruments in a cash flow hedge.
-At December 31, 2020, the Group has the following cash flow hedges which are designated in a qualifying hedge relationship.
+At December 31, 2021, the Group has the following cash flow hedges which are designated in a qualifying hedge relationship.